Installation manual Zivver OWA add-in

 Set rule settings opens.

-15. Set the Rule mode to Enforce.
+15. Set Rule mode to Enforce.

 16. Set Severity to Low.